 How They’re Treated

-If you think you may have reticular veins, call the experts at South Texas Vein Institute in Edinburg.
+If you think you may have reticular veins, call the experts at DHR Health Vein Institute in Edinburg.
 They’ll help you determine the best course of treatment.
 Contact us today to book a consultation and get started!